May 2, 2019

 A service level agreement (SLA) is a contract between a service provider and the end-user that defines the level of service expected.

-SLA is an important metric for measuring customer satisfaction, and we provide it simply and quickly through our customer service tool, Lexer.
+SLA is an important metric for measuring customer satisfaction, and we provide it simply and quickly through Lexer's CDP-powered customer service tool.

 When it comes to Martech, the number of tools and abbreviations out there can be pretty overwhelming, which is why we developed Navigating Martech: The Complete Guide to the key platforms in the industry today.
 For now, let’s dive into five commonly used systems.

 Manages the sales and service history with every known customer.
 Originating from 1:1 sales workflows, a CRM can provide cross-channel contact history and servicing tools.